brson/icp-hackathon-project/blog.md

 Since this example contains a git submodule for `internet-identity`, copying it isn't trival &mdash; I have to reproduce that submodule in my own repo.

+After about an hour of hacking I can't get through the Internet Identity authentication flow.
+The web console says "Error: Fail to verify certificate" and the website just hangs forever.

+There is a [forum thread on the subject][authf] but no definite solutions.

+[authf]: Error: Fail to verify certificate

+I figure out how to work around the problem by

+1) Upgrading the `internet-identity` submodule to commit e4b23633ea738b75f28d6d0ef14fe6b538d99bc7
+2) Setting the `II_FETCH_ROOT_KEY` environment variable to `1` as in

+  > `II_FETCH_ROOT_KEY=1 dfx deploy --no-wallet --argument '(null)'`

+I don`t know what this `--argument '(null)'` thing is about, but it was in the example instructions.
+The auth flow requires a captcha and it can be disabled with another env var.

+I settle on this command to build and deploy `internet-identity`

+> `II_FETCH_ROOT_KEY=1 II_DUMMY_CAPTCHA=1 II_DUMMY_AUTH=1 dfx deploy --no-wallet --argument '(null)'`